 In the long term, the markets are brilliant at setting appropriate stock prices.
 In the short term, though, they have the IQ of a gnat.
 There is so much opportunity in the markets that even conservative investors get swayed by the siren songs of greed or fear.
-The strait between Sylla and Charybdis are a narrow path safely navigated only if you have a nymph like Thetis to guide you.
+The strait between Sylla and Charybdis is a narrow path safely navigated only if you have a nymph like Thetis to guide you.

-In the financial world your Thetis is a long term investment strategy and discipline that purposefully avoids moving in one direction.
+In the financial world your Thetis is a long-term investment strategy and discipline that purposefully avoids moving in one direction.
 Not following the crowd is the definition of being a contrarian.
 And the cornerstone of being a contrarian is rebalancing your portfolio regularly.